joaocdfarias/studies/README.md

 # studies
-In this repository I'll save my study notes and codes
+In this repository I'll save my study notes and codes, also track my study streak